ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ### webpack.config.js

 A webpack config will look something like the one below.
 Note how assets are copied from the library's `node_module` folder to `dist/assets` via the `CopyPlugin` utility.
-This is important if your library includes includes [local assets](/docs/local-assets).
+This is important if your library includes [local assets](/docs/local-assets).

 ```javascript
 const path = require('path');